buddhamagnet/cv/employment.md

 Worked as senior developer on a  fast-moving PHP development team comprising 12 developers, three seniors, [one lead](http://blog.mikepearce.net), a DBA, QA tester and manager.
 I was been involved in a number of projects, starting with converting the existing campaign site templates to standards-compliant tableless design, to playing a large part in rebuilding the entire PHP4 platform from scratch and delivering a PHP5 platform – team used the scrum agile methodology, version control and daily standup meetings to adapt fast to changing requirements.
 My domain included building a centralized signup process for all campaign sites, re-engineering the fulfillment system and redesigning the product module as a web service.

+> “It was a great pleasure to work with Dave.
+He is a dedicated and focussed developer as well as being keen to help steer the direction of any product he is working on.
+He takes ownership of his work and was known for this tenacity in creating good, solid code.
+Dave is also someone able to talk to clients and colleagues without baffling, scaring or belittling them, something not all developers are capable of.
+I would definitely work with Dave again.”

+Mike Pearce, lead developer.

 ### [SUN MICROSYSTEMS](http://sun.com) NOVEMBER 1999 - MAY 2003

 Part of a enterprise development team using a mixture of technologies (primarily java) to migrate over 40 European websites from a legacy platform to a new platform built on oracle and documentum.
 I was initially hired as a contractor to assist in the migration process and was offered a permanent position after six months, working in a variety of domains in the global tech department, including working on sun.com and building a series of applications to aid in site maintenance and content delivery.